This 25-minute Pasta with Bolognese Sauce recipe uses only FIVE ingredients!

 - 1 lb. lean ground beef

-- 2 tablespoons high-quality extra virgin olive oil (I like California Olive Ranch)
+- 2 tablespoons extra virgin olive oil I like California Olive Ranch

-- 1/4 cup finely grated pecorino romano cheese, plus more for serving
+- 1/4 cup pecorino Romano cheese finely grated, plus more for serving

-- Bring a large pot of heavily salted water to a boil.
-It should be as salty as the ocean- taste it if you aren’t sure.
+- Bring a large pot of heavily salted water to a boil (see notes).

 - Cook pasta until just before it's al dente (about 2 minutes before the time designated on the package).